AbrarKarim01/Bangla-Character-Recognition/README.md

 ## Bangla-Character-Recognition

 In this project, we are going to build an AI system that will use the live feed coming from the webcam and check the trace and depth using virtual painting.
+It will track the

 ## Features